vacary/flowsinnetworks/network_viz/network_viz/docs/project/source/installing.rst

 ~network_viz$ python setup.py install --user --record files.txt

 to record the files created from the installation.
-This information will be usefull to remove the script, if necessary, which requires delete the files listed in files.txt manually.
+This information will be usefull to remove the script, if necessary, which requires to delete the files listed in files.txt manually.

 After the setup.py execution, the script *network_viz.py* will be installed in the folder commented in the line::